U.S. fears Syria preparing for massacre in Aleppo

 In the first reported casualty on Friday, a man of about 60 wearing a traditional white prayer outfit was killed near a park in Saladin.
 His body was placed in a mosque pending identification.

-Thirty-four people were killed in and around Aleppo on Thursday, according to opposition activists.
+Thirty-four people were killed in Aleppo and its environs on Thursday, according to opposition activists keeping a tally of casualties in the northern city.

 "The rebels have so far been nimble, and civilians have mostly been the victims of the bombardment," said activist Abu Mohammad al-Halabi, speaking by phone from the city.